-After testing a variety of gear in the last 7 years, we know what it takes to test each product hands-on in the real world.
+After testing various gear in the last 8 years, we know what it takes to test each product hands-on in the real world.
 Baby Wipes are no exception to our "buy and use" testing process.
 We provide all the details you'll need to find the best wipe for your little one with our unbiased analysis.
 Real moms used each wipe in our roundup in the trenches of motherhood, including Wendy Schmitz, mom of two boys, and a Senior Review Editor at BabyGearLab since 2014.
-The wipes were used in a variety of clean-up situations and assessed for durability, wipe ability (ease of use), and eco-health.
+The wipes were used in various clean-up situations and assessed for durability, wipe ability (ease of use), and eco-health.

 Analysis and Test Results

-We performed tests for ease of use, durability, and health ranking each baby wipe in comparison to the other wipes in this review.
+We performed tests for ease of use, durability, and health, ranking each baby wipe compared to the other wipes in this review.
 Our results give you the information you need to make the best choice for your family.

 Ease of Use

 How hard could a wipe be to use?
 Utilizing the wipe itself isn't challenging, but opening and getting wipes out of the package can be.
-Depending not the style of the package and how the wipes are dispersed, your experience can vary.
-Many wipes come in hard plastic tubs or refills in plastic bag style containers; some have flip-top lids that open easily, and others have a thin recloseable film.
-While most wipes come out of their packaging like tissues, where pulling one wipe causes the next to appear ready for pulling, not all of them work well, and some work so well that the second wipe pulls out almost completely prevents the lid from fully closing.
+Depending not the style of the package and how the wipes are dispensed, your experience can vary.
+Many wipes come in hard plastic tubs or refills in plastic bag-style containers; some have flip-top lids that open easily, and others have a thin recloseable film.
+While most wipes come out of their packaging like tissues, where pulling one wipe causes the next to appear ready for picking, not all of them work well, and some work so well that the second wipe pulls out almost completely and prevents the lid from fully closing.
 This issue can result in wasted or dried-out wipes.

 Both Pampers options also have a hard plastic flip lid.
-The lids are easier to open and close than the Honest lid, but they also suffer from the follow-up wipe coming all of the way out with the first.
+The lids are more comfortable to open and close than the Honest cover, but they also suffer from the follow-up wipe coming all of the ways out with the first.
 It makes us wonder if you might end up using/wasting wipes you wouldn't ordinarily use because you can't get them back in the package.
 It is a minor hiccup, but one worth noting if you end up going through your wipes twice as fast as necessary.
-The Amazon wipes, on the other hand, also have the hard plastic flip lids, but the second follow up wipe only peeks out of the top when you pull the first making it super easy to reclose without fiddling with the follow-on wipe.
-Amazon proves it is possible to create an easy to use dispenser and operate a wipes package with one hand.
-Both the Water Wipes (on the go format) and the Huggies have a film cover that presses in place, which means less plastic in the landfill, but you'll almost certainly need two hands to get them open.
+The Mama Bear wipes, on the other hand, also have the hard plastic flip lids, but the second follow-up wipe only peeks out of the top when you pull the first, making it super easy to reclose without fiddling with the follow-on wipe.
+Mama Bear proves it is possible to create an easy-to-use dispenser and operate a wipes package with one hand.
+Both the Water Wipes (on the go format) and the Huggies have a film cover that presses in place, which means less plastic in the landfill, but you'll almost certainly need two hands to get them open or closed.
 The Water Wipes are the only option in our review that does not dispense like tissue, and pulling one from the package does not cause the second to be more readily available.
-However, they are still easy to remove and access, and this design means the film closure is always easy to press back in place than the competition that allows the next wipe to pull through.
+However, they are still easy to remove and access, and this design means the film closure is easier to press back in place than the competition that allows the next wipe to pull through.
 The Pampers Expressions Baby Diaper Wipes has the best lid with a unique design that helps dispense only one wipe at a time.
 While it doesn't always work as advertised, it did work better than the competition at preventing a string of wipes from coming out when we only wanted one or two.

 The Pampers Sensitive and the HUGGIES Natural Care both tear easily and without much effort, which can lead to dirty fingers or poop under your nails.
 While both are soft, this extra softness brings with it the ability to break under pressure.
-The Huggies wipe tends to split in two while the Pampers Sensitive has more of a stretch spread into a thread laced hole as opposed to becoming two separate parts.
-All of the Amazon brand wipes are durable, but the round bump texture isn't the softest, even if it does give it extra oomph to do the job.
-These wipes will eventually tear, but it takes deliberate force and intention not common to a diaper clean-up.
+The Huggies wipe tends to split in two, while the Pampers Sensitive has more of a stretch spread rather than becoming two separate parts.
+The Mama Bear Water Wipes is very durable, and we couldn't tear it even when we tried.
+However, the Mama Bear Sensitive is the exception and tore easily in our tests; some tore when removing them from the package!
 The Pampers Aqua Pure is softer and impossible to tear even when we tried very hard to do so.
 Honest Wipes and Water Wipes are both similar in durability to the Pampers Aqua Pure.
 The Seventh Generation is one of the softest and is durable enough to tackle most jobs if you don't try to stretch it.

-Given that you'll be using these little quick clean up devices multiple times a day, it can have an impact on your baby's skin, especially if they tend to have sensitive skin or allergies.
-The last thing you need is your wipe creating or contributing to a rash or irritation in such a sensitive already overworked area of your baby's body.
+Given that you'll be using these quick clean-up wipes multiple times a day, it can have an impact on your baby's skin, especially if they tend to have sensitive skin or allergies.
+The last thing you need is a wipe creating or contributing to a rash or irritation in such a sensitive, already overworked area of your baby's body.
 For this reason, we recommend using the wipes that work the best for you with the least amount of additives or chemicals.
-This includes lotions and fragrances that, while maybe lovely to your nose may not be nice to sensitive new baby skin.
+Ingredient lists can include lotions and fragrances that, while maybe lovely to your nose, may not be suitable for sensitive new baby skin.

-Many of the wipes have some kind of scent when you open the package (even those that say fragrance-free), but only the Huggies brand knocked us off our feet.
-While many testers felt it was the softest, and the little embossed bears are definitely the cutest, it has a strong cleaner odor that most testers did not find pleasant or soothing.
-At best, it is fresh and invigorating and, at worst annoying and pungent.
-It really depends on how much you enjoy artificial scents, but the strength of the smell is what concerns us and makes us believe it might be irritating to some babies.
-The Huggies ingredient list is 10 items long.
-It includes "parfum," which is a fancy way of saying a bunch of chemicals we don't have to identify because, legally, it is a proprietary blend, and we can keep it a secret.
-This ingredient list could potentially be even longer if they were required to list all of the fragrances ingredients, and the additive makes it one we don't prefer.
+Many of the wipes in this review have some scent when you open the package (even those that say fragrance-free), but only the Huggies brand knocked us off our feet.
+While many testers felt it was the softest, and the little embossed bears are super cute, it has a strong cleaner odor that most testers didn't like.
+At best, it is fresh and invigorating.
+At worst, it is annoying and pungent.
+It depends on how much you enjoy artificial scents, but the smell's strength concerns us and makes us think it could possibly irritate some babies.
+The Huggies ingredient list is ten items as long.
+It includes "parfum," which is a fancy way of saying "a bunch of chemicals we don't have to identify" because, legally, it is a proprietary blend, and they can keep it a secret.
+This ingredient list would be even longer if they were required to list all of the fragrance's ingredients, and the additive makes it one we don't prefer.
 If you must have a scent, then the Pampers Expressions Baby Diaper Wipes offers a pleasant light scent that doesn't offend and has fewer ingredients than much of the scented competition (though we do not know how many chemicals are in its "fragrance").

-When a product is listed as fragrance-free this only means that an additional fragrance was not added to the formulation of the wipe.
-It does not mean that the wipe is unscented.
-Most ingredients have some kind of scent and creating a scent-free wipe will typically include chemicals to combat the smells of other ingredients.
-It is normal and typical for a fragrance-free wipe to have an odor.
+When a product claims to be fragrance-free, this only means that an additional fragrance is not added to the wipe's formulation.
+It does not mean the wipe is unscented.
+Most ingredients have some scent, and creating a scent-free wipe will typically include chemicals to combat other ingredients' smells.
+It is typical for a fragrance-free wipe to have an odor.
 An un-scented wipe, however, should not.